LET’S EXPLORE THROUGH AN EXAMPLE

 |

-Now, if a songwriter has multiple song projects being placed
+Now, if a songwriter has multiple song projects

-happening is that publishers will many times offer incredible amounts of money up front on the deal.
-And this is a pretty good position to be in if you want a publishing deal because the attorney you hire
+And this is a pretty good position to be in if you want a publishing deal because the attorney you hire can negotiate

-But Note: Commit this to memory: If you are considering a publishing deal, in most cases, there needs to be
+Commit this to memory: If you are considering a publishing deal,

-advance funds offered; money… laid out on the table.
+out on the table.

 ...so, how much money?